livepeer/studio/CONTRIBUTING.md

 #### 🛠️ Updating scripts and tooling

-We want to make sure Livepeer.com contributors have a pleasant developer experience (DX).
+We want to make sure Livepeer Studio contributors have a pleasant developer experience (DX).
 The tools we use to code continually change and improve.
 If you see ways to reduce the amount of repetition or stress when it comes to coding in this project, feel free to create an issue and/or PR to discuss.
 Let's continue